google/applied-machine-learning-intensive/v2/05_deep_learning/04_transfer_learning/slides.md

 <!--
 At a very high-level, transfer learning can look a lot like adding an extra few layers to the end of a pre-trained model.

 In this diagram the pre-trained model is an existing model that has been trained and performs acceptably well.
-This model has persisted weights that are packaged with the model.
+This model has persisted weights that are packaged and loaded with the model.

 The customizations model is a new set of untrained layers.
-They have random (or at leas naive) initial weights.
-These weights still need to be discovered through training.
+They have random (or at least naive) initial weights.
+These weights still need to be learned through training.

 As you can decipher from the data flow arrow, data typically still enters the model through the pre-trained input layer.
 However, the output layer of the pre-trained model then feeds the new model.
 The final output is the output layer of the new model.